Updated December 2018

 The firefighter must have been eligible to receive, or was receiving, employer group health coverage at the time of death.

-Contact your fire department for specific information about the coverage offered and any forms needed to elect this coverage.
+Contact your fire department for specific information about the coverage offered and any forms needed to engage this coverage.

 FUNERAL & CREMATION BENEFITS